efabrica-team/phpstan-rules/README.md

 ## Setup

 This extension adds several rules.
-You can use them all by including these files:
+You can use them all by including these files in your `phpstan.neon`:
 ```neon
 includes:
     - vendor/phpstan/phpstan-nette/extension.neon